kathy940411/KathrynChiang/README.md

 __Exploratory Data Analysis Project__
 <p>
 This is our final project for STA 141B.
-We have a group of four members, and I am one of the four.
-For this project, we decided to focus on earthquakes.
-We thought of some different questions for this earthquake project, and we want to use the skills we learned in STA 141B to answer the questions.
-All four of us use four significant datasets.
-There are four parts for this project.
-The 4 parts are listed below:</p>
+I worked with three other group members, Karthika Pai, An Qi Ma, and Natalie Marcom for this project.
+The project is focusing on earthquakes.
+We thought of some different questions about earthquakes.
+Our goal is to answer these questions by using the skills we learned in STA 141B.
+All four of us use four significant datasets, so we divided the project into four parts.
+You can view our project by simply clicking on the 4 parts that are listed below:</p>

 1. [Earthquakes in the World](https://github.com/karthikapai/earthquakes/blob/master/Earthquakes%20in%20the%20World%20(Part%201).ipynb)